On this page, we will find links and worked examples that can be replicated to answer the most frequently asked questions.

 In Xplain, a company tree will be defined by a company and its entities (and each entity’s portfolios).
 This can be used for instance to represent a client account and its funds, or a bank’s business unit and its trading desks.

 At the company level, you can define company’s default valuation settings and preferred valuation data providers.
-These can also be overriden at entity level.
+These can also be overridden at entity level.

 In the Portfolios section, we will learn how to create a company tree and a portfolio of trades, with default settings for valuation and exception management, prior to performing the valuation process.
 First, we will need to set the anchor date for the sandbox environment to 30th November 2022.